MinionAttack/fragility_coling_2022/README.md

 avoid throwing an error if a sentence has multiple *root* nodes.
 The values in the paper are obtained from the output of the evaluation scripts of each parser using its own evaluation function with corresponding arguments, so the scores may vary slightly.

+## Modifications to the parsers' code

+In some parsers, minor modifications have been made to adapt their behaviour to the required needs.

+- **SuPar**: When loading the embeddings file it was limited to a maximum of *200.000* elements.
+Otherwise an error would occur, because due to the size of the fastText embeddings the computer where the experiments were performed did not have enough memory.
+This number was chosen because it is the same number used by *SyntacticPointer* when loading the embeddings files.
+- **SyntacticPointer**: The code has been modified to use the `UPOS` column instead of the `CPOS` column.

 ## Installation

 When installing tools and parsers, it is strongly recommended to create a virtual environment for each of them to avoid conflicts with